 Whilst chlorine is usually the major concern for people looking to purchase a water filter for the shower, shower filters are also often designed to reduce other pollutants, which may be in your water supply, such as chloramines, VOCs, (volatile organic compounds) scale, rust and sediment.

-What Type of Water Filter for the Shower do I Need?
+What Types of Water Filter for the Shower Are There?

 Generally, the common types of water filter for the shower fall into 3 categories: